NEBULIS-Lab/E-RECAP/data/LongBench_data/README.md

-# LongBench v1 Dataset for SDTP
+# LongBench v1 Dataset for E-RECAP

-This directory contains LongBench v1 datasets in the unified JSON format for SDTP evaluation.
+This directory contains LongBench v1 datasets in the unified JSON format for E-RECAP evaluation.

 ## Dataset Files

-All datasets have been downloaded from Hugging Face (`THUDM/LongBench`) and converted to the SDTP format:
+All datasets have been downloaded from Hugging Face (`THUDM/LongBench`) and converted to the E-RECAP format:

 - `narrativeqa.json` - 200 items
 - `qasper.json` - 200 items